mead-ml/mead-baseline/docs/main.md

 1. Map the problem to one of the existing tasks using a `<task, dataset>` tuple, eg., NER on CoNLL 2003 dataset is a `<tagger, conll-iobes>`.
-2. Use the existing implementations in Baseline or extend the base model class to create a new architecture.
+2. Use the existing implementations or extend the base model class to create a new architecture.
 3. Define a configuration file in MEAD and run an experiment.
 4. Use `xpctl` to compare the result with the previous experiments, commit the